kaiachain/kaia/kaiax/reward/README.md

 ## Getters

-- GetDeferredReward: Returns the deferred reward specification for the given block that is being created.
-Used in FinalizeHeader.
+- GetDeferredReward: GetDeferredReward returns the deferred reward specification to be distributed at the given block that is being created.
+Intended to be used in FinalizeHeader.
+Under non-deferred mode, transaction fees are ignored.
   ```
   GetDeferredReward(header, txs, receipts) -> RewardSpec

-  if DeferredTxFee, return distribution of (MR + DF)
+  if DeferredTxFee, return (MR + DF)
-  else, return distribution of (MR)
+  else, return (MR)
   ```
-- GetBlockReward: Returns the reward distribution specification for the given block number.
-Includes both non-deferred fees and deferred fees.
-Therefore its result may differ from GetDeferredReward if the non-deferred fees method is used.
+- GetBlockReward: retrospectively calculates the block reward distributed at the given block number.
+Considers both non-deferred fees and deferred fees.
   ```
   GetBlockReward(num) -> RewardSpec

+  if DeferredTxFee, return GetDeferredReward() = (MR + DF)
-  return GetDeferredReward() + distribution of (NDF)
+  else, return GetDeferredReward() + (NDF) = (MR + NDF)
   ```
-- GetRewardSummary: Returns the reward summary for the given block number.
-It is equivalent to the Summary part of a `GetBlockReward` result, which means it includes both non-deferred fees and deferred fees.
+- GetRewardSummary: retrospectively calculates the reward summary at the given block number.
+It is equivalent to the Summary part of a `GetBlockReward` result, which means it considers both non-deferred fees and deferred fees.
   ```
   GetRewardSummary(num) -> RewardSummary
   ```